Étagère

 The étagère became a popular form of furniture in the nineteenth century.
 Similar to the what-not, the shelves of the étagère provided extra space for the display of the accumulation of knickknacks that was typical of Victorian home decor.
+Each level is sometimes referred to as a tier.

+The term étagère is also used for a multi-tiered cake stand.